herrera-ignacio/oopnotes/README.md

 Quote from the Gang of Four book:

 > A design pattern systematically names, motivates, and explains a general design that addresses a recurring design problem in object-oriented systems.
 It describes the problem, the solution, when to apply the solution, and its consequences.
 It also gives implementation hints and examples.
 The solution is a general arrangement of objects and classes that solve the problem.
 The solution is customized and implemented to solve the problem in a particular context.

+Many objects of a design come from the analysis model.
+But object-oriented designs often end up having classes that don't have their equivalent in the real world.

+Strict real-world modeling leads to a system that reflects present but not necessarily future realities.
+The abstractions that arise during design are essential to achieve a flexible design.

+Design patterns help identify less obvious abstractions and the objects that express them.

 ---